 The most beautiful satisfaction?

 "I think the victory at Monza with the Alpine prototype.
-Six hundred kilometers in total without ever going down, two continuous shifts, one hundred laps all precise, varying only five tenths more or less.
+Six hundred kilometres in total without ever going down, two continuous shifts, one hundred laps all precise, varying only five tenths more or less.
 Then I had to surrender the steering wheel to Marie Claude Beaumont".

 Which of your male colleagues would you give the sympathy award to?